-Trifecta Cookies are from Mad At Martha Cookbook, a cookbook written by two Austin women who loved Martha Stewart, but prefer easy and convenient recipes.
+Trifecta Cookies are from a funny little cookbook called Mad at Martha.
+It was written by two Austin women who love Martha Stewart, but prefer easy and convenient recipes.
 Shortly after I’d bought the book, a friend told me one of the authors lived in my neighborhood and set up an introduction.
 Now I am friends with one of the authors of my favorite little cookbooks!

 I keep Mad at Martha in the kitchen and grab it on days when I want something tried and true.
 This recipe is a good example.
 It’s called “Trifecta Cookies” because the cookies contain all the basic cookie food groups – chocolate, oatmeal and peanut butter.